Landlords vs Tenants – Rights and Obligations

 • Certain minimum standards of accommodation,

-• Refer any disputes to the Residential Tenancies Board (RTB) without being penalised for doing so,
+• Refer any disputes to the Residential Tenancies Board (RTB).

 Tenant’s obligations